-He will be leading a variety of exciting trips over the next couple of years, from South Georgia, the Falklands and the Antarctic Peninsula, to Southeast Alaska and Baja California, Mexico.
+He will be leading a few exciting trips over the next couple of years to places such as Svalbard, Southeast Alaska and Baja California, Mexico.

 Mark worked for several international conservation organisations in the 1980s (in the UK, Switzerland and Kenya) and now advises many on a consultancy basis.
 He spends a lot of time voluntarily raising funds and awareness for conservation and holds official positions in several charities, as follows.